 How to collect mobility devices

-Fill out the contact form and we will give you directions to the nearest facility.
+Fill out the contact form and ask, then we will give you directions to the nearest facility.
 Or you can organize your own collection--all you need is a place to collect and a place to store the mobility devices.
+We prefer to ship a forty foot container, so a mixed load of devices around 3000 pieces will usually fir in the conmtainer

 There are many great places to collect crutches and mobility devices.
 Any place where people gather on a regular basis, such as:

-- Schools, fire stations, donation centers, and rehabilitation facilities
+- Schools, fire stations, grocery stores, and rehabilitation facilities

-- Spas, gyms, yoga studios, and Pilates locations
+- Spas, gyms, yoga studios, and Pilates locations, rehab centers and adult housing communities.

 - Rotary Clubs, Lions Clubs, Optimist Clubs, Girl Scouts, Boy Scouts, Awana, etc.